Inzhenerka/docs.getdbt.tech/website/docs/guides/core-to-cloud-1.md

 ### Additional configuration
 Explore these additional configurations to optimize your <Constant name="git" /> setup further:

 1. Log into dbt Cloud using [OAuth connections](/docs/cloud/git/connect-github) to integrate with your source code platform.
-It automatically links to the repository using one of the native integrations set at the account level. <Lifecycle status='enterprise' />
+It automatically links to the repository using one of the native integrations set at the account level. <Lifecycle status="managed" />

   Set up groups for dbt project access with those configured for repository access to streamline permissions.